PhilEllis/AnamCara-milestone-3/README.md

 The concept of Anam Cara emphasizes the importance of fostering authentic relationships and recognizing the interconnectedness of all beings.
 It invites us to cultivate deep connections, engage in soulful conversations, and cherish the bonds that nourish our spirits.
 Anam Cara serves as a reminder of the value of genuine friendship and the power it holds in our personal and spiritual journeys.

 Functionally, Anam Cara is striving to provide a platform for users to authentically express their inner thoughts, desires, and memories in a mindful and heartfelt manner.
-The beta version of the site allows users to create an account, login, and leave their messages termed ‘Express their hearts whispers’.
+The beta version of the site allows users to create an account, login, and leave their messages termed ‘Express Your Heartfelt whispers’.

-Anam Cara incorporates a unique feature where users can choose to schedule their message for publication on a specific date.
+Anam Cara incorporates a unique feature where users can choose to schedule their message for publication after a specific date.
 This feature aligns with the concept of creating a slower, more intentional experience, rather than instant gratification.
 Once a day, Anam Cara scans the database and releases the scheduled messages for that day, with the newest messages appearing first.
 This approach encourages users to anticipate and appreciate the heartfelt messages each day, fostering a sense of connection and reflection.
 Users are invited to ‘Discover soulful connections ‘ by reading the published messages.

 The site also provides users with the ability to login and edit or delete their published messages.
 This empowers users to have control over their content and allows for any necessary updates or adjustments to be made.